Comcast offers $65 billion for Twenty-First Century Fox assets

 Murdoch had previously spurned a Comcast offer and reportedly favored Disney's all-stock bid — but there's also the question of board seats for him or his sons, James Murdoch and Lachlan Murdoch.

-The Murdoch family would own about four percent of Disney if that deal went through, but are reportedly not being offered any seats on Disney's board.
+The Murdoch family would own about 4 percent of Disney if that deal went through, but are reportedly not being offered any seats on Disney's board.

 One senior Hollywood executive, who asked not to be named because he is the midst of deals, said the prospect of a Disney board seat could end up being a useful part of a counter-bid.